Bread80/CPCModular/README.md

 This board houses the gate array and video output.
 * On JP901 the DISPEN and HSYNC signals are swapped compared to those on the equivalent header on the RAM-Control board.
 This is best fixed on the RAM-Control board (see below).
 * The video out circuit is that from the CPC464 but, somehow, I've used component values from the CPC6128 but minus the capacitors on the '6128.
-This porbably doesn't make a significant difference.
+This probably doesn't make a significant difference.
 * In my testing I'm using the same SCART to HDMI adapter I normally use for Amstrads but here it shows a black and white image, or no image at all.
 This appears to be an issue between the PSU used by the cable and the adapter.
 It can be fixed by feeding 5V power to the cable from the CPC Modular board.
 * The board includes footprints for both 40007 and 40010 gate arrays (and a 40008 should also work).
 The footprints overlap to save space.
-You should be able to include sockets for both by separating the two rows of pins and removing the webbing between them.
-But the footprints are a little too close together for this.
+You should be able to include sockets for both by separating the two rows of pins and removing the webbing between them, however, the footprints are a little too close together to do this easily.
+* The holes in the footprint for the DIN socket are a little too small.

 #RAM-Control

-This board houses the link between the video data bus and the CPU data bus, massages the signals to make them quitable for the SRAM memory and houses contains the optional parts for memories greater than 64k (untested).
+This board houses the link between the video data bus and the CPU data bus, massages the signals to make them suitable for the SRAM memory and houses the optional components required for memories greater than 64k (untested).
 * The circuit driving /RAMOE is incorrect.
 To fix it:
   1) Cut the trace between U192 pins 1 and 13
   2) Cut the trace between U192 pin 11 and U193 pin 1